-I am a composer, teacher, writer, and creative-arts-therapist-in-training.
+I am a composer, teacher, writer, and creative arts therapist.

 Also, having taken up a new instrument (cello) as an adult, I have a very real understanding of the challenges and rewards of learning something new as an adult.
-Your neurons will thank you for the additional work-out.
+Anyone can enjoy the challenge of learning an instrument at any age – and your neurons will thank you for the additional work-out.

 And importantly, learning a musical instrument is a commitment and a gift to yourself – the ultimate ‘me time’.